strublic/log_parse_qgames/README.md

 # LogParser

+- Ruby 3.2.2

 ## Usage

-- run command line at terminal
+- run command line at terminal in root path of the this project

 `./exe/log_parser`

-or

-`./exe/log_parser /some/path/some_file.log`

 ## Development